Owen-Dechow/herdgen/README.md

 ### 7. Assignments

 One of the main advantages of Herd Genetic over Cow Progress is the class based system.
-Updates.
 In Herd Genetic every breeding and sumbition is run off of assignments.

 ## License